 Sustainable Cotton Farming Trends: Leveraging Natural Resource Survey Insights for U.S. Cotton Production

-Economics & Profitability, Habitat & Biodiversity, News from CTIC, Nutrient Management, Risk Management & Resiliency, Water Management
+CTIC News, Economics & Profitability, Habitat & Biodiversity, Nutrient Management, Risk Management & Resiliency, Water Management

 Cotton cultivation in the United States is relevant globally, with the nation ranking among the top producers and exporters.
 CTIC Board Member Ryan Kurtz, Vice President of Agricultural and Environmental Research for Cotton Incorporated, co-authored a study on practice adoption trends and technological advancements in U.S. cotton production, focusing on sustainability and productivity.